laykos0/discord-server-bridge/CONTRIBUTING.md

 ## Code

-Please place any additional files you create in respective directories in the `src` dir in the repository's rood.
+Please place any additional files you create in respective directories in the `src` dir in the repository's root.
 Please indent your code with 4 spaces, not the TAB character.

 ## Docs